oberrauch/vascaling/text/equilibrium_runs.md

 - [ ] Best case scenario: the two models produces comparable results, corresponding with expectations/observations/knowledge...
 Therefore I would not have to argue/find explanations.
 Very unlikely, though...
 - [ ] Most likely scenario: The model results differ in a coherent and explainable fashion.
 Only thing to do is to find said explanations.
-- [ ] Worst case scenario: There is no discernible pattern in the model behaviour and no explanations can be found.
+- [ ] Worst case scenario: There is no discernible pattern in the model behavior and no explanations can be found.

 ## Mass balance models